TeamSirenix/odin-serializer/README.md

 This is how OdinSerializer works, on the highest level:

 * Data to be written to or read from is passed to a data writer/reader, usually in the form of a stream.
-* The data writer/reader is passed to a serializer, along with a value to be serialized if it's serialization happening.
+* The data writer/reader is passed to a serializer, along with a value to be serialized, if we are serializing.
 * If the value can be treated as an atomic primitive, the serializer will write or read that directly using the passed data writer/reader.
-* If the value is "complex", IE, it is a value that consists of other values, the serializer will get and use a formatter to read or write the value.
+If the value is "complex", IE, it is a value that consists of other values, the serializer will get and wrap the use a formatter to read or write the value.

 ### "Stack-only", forward-only

-OdinSerializer is a forward-only serializer, meaning that when it serializes, it writes data immediately as it inspects the object graph, and as it deserializes, it recreates the object graph immediately as it parses the data.
+OdinSerializer is a forward-only serializer, meaning that when it serializes, it writes data immediately as it inspects the object graph, and when it deserializes, it recreates the object graph immediately as it parses the data.
 The serializer only ever moves forward - it cannot "go back" and look at previous data, since we retain no state and are doing everything on the fly, as we move forward.
 Unlike some other serializers, there is no "meta-graph" data structure that is allocated containing all the data to be saved down later.

 This means that we can serialize and deserialize data entirely without allocating anything on the heap, meaning that after the system has run once and all the writer, reader, formatter and serializer instances have been created, there will often be literally zero superfluous GC allocations made, depending on the data format used.

 ### Data writers and readers

-Data writers and readers are types that implement the IDataReader and IDataWriter interfaces.
+Data writers and readers are types that implement the IDataReader and/or IDataWriter interfaces.
 They abstract the writing and reading of strongly typed C# data in the form of atomic primitives, from the actual raw data format that the data is written into and read from.
 OdinSerializer currently ships with data readers and writers that support three different formats: Json, Binary and Nodes.

 Data writers and readers also contain a serialization or deserialization context, which is used to configure how serialization and deserialization operates in various ways.